djpeterhenry/djpeterhenry.github.io/old_mixes.md

 # It's Cool To Know Nothing

-2011.
+From 2011.
 I’d caught that case of dubstep that was going around.

 [Recording](https://www.dropbox.com/s/pvdx39kxgzxgayv/It%27s%20Cool%20To%20Know%20Nothing.mp3?dl=0)